Preclinical WebsiteClinical Website

 TH stain density for AAV-Syn compared to AAV-null (control) injections; mean ± SEM, t-test, **** p<0.0001.

-This loss of dopaminergic innervation corresponds well with unilateral motor deficits in these mice, including a highly significant increase in use of the ipsilateral paw during the Cylinder Test, decreased latency to fall in the Rotarod Test, and increased swings to the contralateral side in the Tail Suspension Swing Test (TSST).
+This loss of dopaminergic innervation corresponds well with unilateral motor deficits in these mice, including a highly significant increase in use of the ipsilateral paw during the Cylinder Test, decreased latency to fall in the Rotarod Test, increased swings to the contralateral side in the Tail Suspension Swing Test (TSST), and progressively increased hindlimb clasping.

 Loss of Dopaminergic Terminals in the Ipsilateral Caudate-Putamen